judka-uriel/uriel-book/uriel_en.md

 a higher spiritual level compared to the Orthodoxes, which is why non-Jews need to fulfill a smaller number of commandments — only 7 instead of 613.
 <!-- Although the number 7 is rather questionable.
 It is strange
-why the list for the children of Noah in Sanhedrin [56a](https://www.sefaria.org/Sanhedrin.56a.24) did not include the commandment to be fruitful and multiply (Beresheet 9:1,7).
+why the list for bnei Noah in Sanhedrin [56a](https://www.sefaria.org/Sanhedrin.56a.24) did not include the commandment to be fruitful and multiply (Beresheet 9:1,7).
 It is also unclear why they included only a partial, rather than a complete, prohibition on incest. -->